PEXANE2/azure-docs.tr-tr/articles/guides/developer/azure-developer-guide.md

 ---
-title: Azure 'da geliştiriciler için Başlarken Kılavuzu | Microsoft Docs
+title: Get started guide for developers on Azure | Microsoft Docs
-description: Bu konu, geliştirme ihtiyaçları için Microsoft Azure platformunu kullanmaya başlamak isteyen geliştiriciler için önemli bilgiler sağlar.
+description: This article provides essential information for developers looking to get started using the Microsoft Azure platform for their development needs.
 services: ''
 cloud: ''
 documentationcenter: ''